 A student's certification will not be held due to a lack of a Certificate of Eligibility from the VA.
-Contact the Registrar's Office for further information.
-[Addendum: Anderson, 2/26/2021]
+Contact a School Certifying Official for further information.

 To be eligible for educational benefits, the student must be enrolled in an approved curriculum and taking only those courses required for graduation.
 Students must maintain satisfactory academic progress for continued eligibility.
 For V.A. purposes, the veteran cannot be certified for Veterans benefits after the end of two consecutive terms of academic probation; Veterans benefits will be terminated after the second term.